aspose-pdf/Aspose.PDF-Documentation/net/converting/_index.md

 | [Convert XPS to PDF](/pdf/net/convert-xps-to-pdf/) | [Convert PDF to XPS](/pdf/net/convert-pdf-to-xps/) |
 | [Convert PDF to mobiXML](/pdf/net/convert-pdf-to-mobixml/) | |

-## Conversion to Microsoft Ofiice File Formats
+## Conversion to Microsoft Office File Formats

 Aspose.PDF for .NET allows you quickly and easily convert your PDF documents into convenient and familiar Microsoft Office file formats.